bmcdorman/mcdorman.io/src/data/roles/ou-ta/short_description.md

-Served as the teaching assistant for "Applied Logic for Software and Hardware" and "Software Engineering I".
+Teaching assistant for "Applied Logic for Software and Hardware" and "Software Engineering I".